mmick66/CalendarView/README.md

 The files needed to be included are in the CalendarView subfolder.

-The calendar is a UIView subview and can be added either programmatically or via a XIB/Storyboard.
+The calendar is a `UIView` and can be added **either programmatically or via a XIB/Storyboard**.
 It needs a delegate and data source that comply with:

 ```Swift
 protocol CalendarViewDataSource {